Paska (Ukrainian Easter Bread)

 Bloom the yeast:

 • In a small bowl, stir together the yeast, warm water, and 2 teaspoons of sugar.
-If you are using an instant-read thermometer, the water should be between 100°–110°F. Set this aside for about 10 minutes, until the yeast becomes bubbly or foamy on top.
+If you are using an instant-read thermometer, the water should be between 100°F–110°F. Set this aside for about 10 minutes, until the yeast becomes bubbly or foamy on top.

 Make the dough:

 • Add the milk to a medium saucepan over medium heat.
 Allow the milk to heat, stirring frequently, until small bubbles form around the edge of the pan and the milk is steaming.
+Do NOT allow the milk to boil.

 • Whisk the eggs and add them to the cooled milk mixture.